isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 * We can give the chunk back via the FILL buffer.
 Optionally copying the contents for asynchronous processing or processing before returning the chunk.
 * We can modify the chuck to turn it into a reply and transmit by adding it to the TX buffer.

-Our example process makes clever use of this by modifying only the some of the fields, recalculating the hashes and adjusting the sizes.
+Our example process makes clever use of this by modifying only some of the fields, recalculating the hashes and adjusting the sizes.
 It then updates a descriptor in the TX buffer and increments the `producer`/`head`.

 ![TX write](../../assets/image/diagrams/af_xdp/4_tx_respond.svg){class=image-bg-white}